An impasse in Paris, a gamble in Athens: how Greece returned to crisis

 Samaras was convinced he would not get any more austerity measures passed in parliament, a government official said.

-Hoping to wrest back the momentum, he announced in late September a surprise plan to exit the unpopular bailout programme a year ahead of schedule.
+Hoping to wrest back the momentum, he announced in late September a surprise plan to exit the unpopular bailout program a year ahead of schedule.

 But talks with creditors didn’t follow as he hoped.
 In mid-November, the two sides were growing further apart on the 2015 budget.
 The IMF and EU said Athens needed to find cost-cutting and revenue-raising measures for an extra 2.5 billion euros.